MateuszJanduraUszu/ULP-Compiler/docs/cl_err_wrn.md

 * `W1000`: input file 's' is empty

-    Occurs when the error model is set to soft, and the specified input file is empty.
+    Occurs when the error model is set to soft and the specified input file is empty.

 ### Lexical analysis/parsing warnings

+* `W2000`: pack 's' has no messages or groups

+    Occurs when the pack has no messages or groups and the error model is set to soft.

+* `W2001`: message 's' has an empty value

+    Occurs when the message has an empty value and the error model is set to soft.

+* `W2002`: group 's' has no members

+    Occurs when the group has no members and the error model is set to soft.

 ### Symbol file warnings